Derek Dunne: Death

-He was found outside his apartment in Amsterdam lying dead on the ground by Dutch police.
+On June 3, 2000 he was found outside his apartment in Amsterdam lying dead on the ground by Dutch police.
 He was 33.
 An Englishman was found seriously wounded and a Dutch man in handcuffs was found with a minor injury.
 The Dutchman was an associate of Dunne's who was forced to help the Englishman and a Yugoslav find Dunne's home.
 Dunne's girlfriend answered the door to them.
 The newcomers had come to Dunne about a debt owned to the Yugoslav.
 Shots were exchanged between the newcomers and Dunne in which the latter was fatally injured.

 A man from the former Yugoslavia confessed to shooting Derek Dunne, claiming self defence.
 Dunne had been approached for debts because three English associates of Dunne owed debts to the Yugoslav and Dunne was asked to honour the debt.
 Dunne had reacted angrily to their arrival, ordered them to leave and a gun battle broke out.